Rick Crawford (racing driver): Truck Series

 Crawford attempted to race with Tagsby Racing and make his twelfth consecutive start in the season opening race at Daytona in 2011, but failed to qualify.
 Before 2011, Crawford was one of only three drivers to compete in all Camping World Truck Series races at Daytona.

 Crawford is a former manager and promoter of Mobile International Raceway, and attempted the 2012 season-opening race at Daytona with Tagsby Racing.

 He would race with Mike Harmon Racing's No. 74 truck at Martinsville, finishing last.
 He would race two more races with Tagsby Racing in 2012 at Texas and Chicagoland, finishing 29th and eleventh respectively.
 At Talladega later that year, he raced for BRG Motorsports.
 This was the first time he would race in a Toyota truck.
 In 2013, he attempted Daytona with MAKE Motorsports, but failed to qualify.
 After that, Crawford would stop racing for good.

-He raced in 210 consecutive races before missing the 2005 Built Ford Tough 225 race at Kentucky due to injuries sustained from a hard crash in practice.
+Crawford raced in 210 consecutive races before missing the 2005 Built Ford Tough 225 race at Kentucky due to injuries sustained from a hard crash in practice.
 He had not missed a race since that date until failing to qualify at Daytona in February 2011.
 Prior to 2011, Crawford was one of the few drivers in the history of the sport with more than fifty starts who has never raced in any major series in NASCAR other than the Truck Series.
 However, that statistic was ended in 2011, when Crawford made his Nationwide Series debut driving for Jennifer Jo Cobb Racing at Chicagoland Speedway.
 He would then race his second and last Nationwide Series race with Mike Harmon Racing at Bristol in 2012.